attackingzcash/attackingzcash.github.io/shielded-coinbase/index.md

 Not only does using this "feature/bug" from ECC hurt the individual miner, but it hurts the entire privacy of Zcash mainnet.
 As a chain analysis company, Shielded Coinbase provide extra metadata to link owners of taddrs and zaddrs together.

-Normally, a miner would miner to a taddr, *then* send to a zaddr.
+Normally, a miner receives funds to a taddr, *then* send to a zaddr.
 This is a very privacy-perserving process, as the zaddr NEVER APPEARS PUBLICLY.

 With ZIP213, a miner PUBLISHES their zaddr (something the Hush community considers extremely bad for privacy) and then procedes